sunidhi009/sunidhi009/README.md

 # 💫 About Me:
 👩‍💻 Versatile and detail-oriented M.Tech student in Computer Science and Engineering at IIIT Guwahati, with prior experience as a Data Analyst at Arcadia (Urjanet Energy Solutions).
-Skilled in software development, data analysis, and full-stack web projects.<br><br>Proficient in Python, C/C++, HTML , CSS , PHP , MySQL , and familiar with data structures and database management systems.<br><br>🔭 Currently building an EV Charging Station Smart Planner website.<br>📚Brushing up on Data Structures and DBMS.<br>🎯 Aspiring full-stack developer | Want to be the best coder in my circle. <br>🎲 Fun fact: Currently debugging life and code — success rate improving.<br><br>
+Skilled in software development, data analysis, and full-stack web projects.<br><br>🔭 Currently building an EV Charging Station Smart Planner website.<br>📚Brushing up on Data Structures and Algorithms.<br>🎯 Aspiring full-stack developer | Want to be the best coder in my circle. <br>🎲 Fun fact: Currently debugging life and code — success rate improving.<br><br>

 ## 🌐 Socials: